 You Need to Think Through Your Logistics

 Of course, you will need an online presence.
 And you will need to be able to show your products and offer purchases online.
-You might look at something like BigCommerce.
-Or, if you already have a WordPress site, you could add WooCommerce and these:
+Consider a WordPress site.
+You could add WooCommerce and these:

 There will be additional logistics you will need to take care of, such as dedicated staff and adequate, reliable space for pick-ups.

 If you are a small retailer, I challenge you to give this some thought and find creative ways they can increase you sales by offering the convenience of pickup for your loyal customers.